streamlit/st-issues/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://issues.streamlitapp.com)

 A collection of Streamlit apps to explore potential features and replicate issues.
-The goal is to make is very easy to create and share reproducible examples.
+The goal is to make it very easy to create and share reproducible examples.
 This repo is owned by the open-source team.

 ## How to add a new issue